-ORGANIZATIONAL STRUCTURE
+2. ORGANIZATIONAL STRUCTURE

 The Corporate Secretary and Director, Compliance and Legal Affairs acts as the Access to Information and Privacy Coordinator for the Québec Port Authority and has the delegated powers to do so.
-(See the delegation of authority enclosed in Appendix B.)
+(See the Delegation of powers tool enclosed in Appendix B.)

-In accordance with established practices, all formal requests for access to information or to documents are sent directly to this person, and they ensure the requests are promptly processed in accordance with the provisions in the Act.
-To ensure greater privacy, a separate file is created for each request.
+In accordance with established practices, all formal requests for access to information or to documents are sent directly to the above-mentioned person that, ensures all requests are promptly processed in accordance with the provisions of the Act.
+To ensure an increased level of privacy, a separate file is created for each request.

-3. DELEGATION OF POWERS
+3. DELEGATION ORDER

-The Access to Information and Privacy Coordinator is Karine Hébert, Corporate Secretary and Director, Compliance and Legal Affairs.
-She is responsible for making decisions about the enforcement of various provisions in the Privacy Act.
-(See the delegation enclosed in Appendix B.)
+The Access to Information and Privacy Coordinator is Me Karine Hébert, Corporate Secretary and Director, Compliance and Legal Affairs.
+She is responsible for making decisions with respect to the enforcement of various provisions in the Privacy Act.
+(See the Delegation enclosed in Appendix B.)

-HIGHLIGHTS OF THE STATISTICAL REPORT, 2017-2018 4.
+4. HIGHLIGHTS OF THE STATISTICAL REPORT, 2018-2019

-Interpretation of the statistical report:
+Interpretation of the Statistical Report:

 - Number of requests received

+- Number of pages processed and disclosed

 - Exemptions and exclusions

 - Processing time

 - Extension of the time limit

 - Corrections

-- Communication in accordance with subsection 8(2)

-- Fees

 - Costs

-The Québec Port Authority's statistical report regarding the Privacy Act is available in Appendix A in accordance with form TBS/SCT 350-63 (Rev. 2014/03) issued by the Government of Canada.
+The Québec Port Authority's Statistical Report regarding the Privacy Act is available in Appendix A in accordance with form TBS/SCT 350-63 (Rev. 2014/03) issued by the Government of Canada.

-4.1 Number of requests received
+4.1.
+Number of requests received

-Between April 1, 2017, and March 31, 2018, the Québec Port Authority did not receive any official requests.
+Between April 1, 2018, and March 31, 2019, the Québec Port Authority did not receive any official requests.

-In comparison this with the previous year, i.e., the period from April 1, 2016, to March 31, 2017, when the Québec Port Authority also did not receive any official requests under the Privacy Act.
+In comparison with the previous year, i.e., the period from April 1, 2017, to March 31, 2018, when the Québec Port Authority had also not received any official requests under the Privacy Act.

-The graph below shows the number of requests received for the years 2017-2018, 2016-2017, 2015-2016, 2014-2015 and 2013-2014.
+The chart below shows the number of requests received for the years 2018-2019, 2017-2018, 2016-2017, 2015-2016 and 2014-2015.

-4.2 Number of pages examined
+4.2.
+Number of pages processed and disclosed

-The number of pages examined and transmitted during the reference year 2017-2018 is 0.
-In the previous period, from April 1, 2016, to March 31, 2017, again, no pages were examined.
+During the reference period, the number of pages that were processed and disclosed was 0.
+In the previous period, i.e., the period from April 1, 2017, to March 31, 2018, the number of pages that were processed and disclosed was also 0.

-4.3 Exemptions and exclusions
+4.3.
+Exemptions and exclusions

-The Privacy Act provides for some exemptions and exclusions under which the Québec Port Authority can or must refuse to disclose certain types of information.
+The Privacy Act provides for some exemptions and exclusions under which the Québec Port Authority can or must refuse to disclose certain information.

-For 2017-2018, the Québec Port Authority did not invoke any such exemptions or exclusions.
+For 2018-2019, the Québec Port Authority did not invoke any such exemptions or exclusions.

-4.4 Processing time
+4.4.
+Processing time

-During the reference period, from April 1, 2017, to March 31, 2018, there was no processing time.
+During the reference period, i.e., the period from April 1, 2018, to March 31, 2019, there was no processing time.

-4.5 Extension of the time limit
+4.5.
+Extension of the time limit

-No requests for access received for the 2017-2018 period were granted an extension of the time limit.
+No requests for access received for the 2018-2019 period were granted an extension of the time limit.

-4.6 Corrections
+4.6.
+Corrections

-Paragraph 12(2)(a) of the Privacy Act grants any individual the right to request the correction of personal information about them that is held by the federal government.
-No corrections were requested or made in 2017-2018.
+Paragraph 12(2)(a) of the Privacy Act grants every individual the right to request correction of any personal information about the individual that is held by the federal government.
+No corrections were requested or made in 2018-2019.

-4.7 Costs
+4.7.
+Costs

-The total cost of enforcing the Privacy Act was evaluated to be \$0.
+The total cost to enforce the Privacy Act was evaluated to be \$0.